Improving an active information lifecycle management program is similar to trying to fix a plane while flying it.

 While updating or establishing processes may sound like a heavy lift, the exercise of mapping the whole view of the information lifecycle will help you understand what parts of the program need to be improved upon, outsourced, delegated, or eliminated.

 To use a specific example, let’s use retention schedules.
 Your document management solution should have a dedicated field to track a record’s expiration date.
-As Access’ VP of Operational Excellence Joe Nadzam recently pointed out during a recent webinar, “Having a policy in place is one thing.
+As Access’ VP of Operational Excellence Joe Nadzam recently pointed out during a recent webinar, “Having a retention of records policy in place is one thing.
 Actually applying it to your records is another”.

 According to Access’ internal client data, only a mere 5% of records in off-site storage have the disposition date field filled in.
 The vast majority (80%) don’t have the field populated at all.